Electric blanket

 We regularly see stories about doubling pillowcases.
 This has a number of advantages:

-• Reduced damage to the pillow and pillow padding
+• Less damage to the cushion and cushion padding

 • No open side on either side